PabloLorenzo123/bodybuilding-forum/README.md

 On this page we can see a table of x amount of articles retrieved, if the user clicks on the title of an article he will be redirected to the article published on Pubmed.

-the amount of rows can be changed in project/search/search_json.py in the dictionary params, change the key 'retmax' to the amount of rows you want.
+the maximum amount of rows can be changed in project/search/search_json.py in the dictionary params, change the key 'retmax' to the amount of rows you want.

 ![Table with all the results of the search function](assets/search_results.png)